 There are almost 20 authorized operators for the Berlengas, so there is a wide variety of boats, timetables, prices, and even extra services.
 In addition to the trip itself, some operators also offer the possibility of visiting the caves, riding in a glass-bottom boat, kayaking, etc.

-In our experience, and from what we have researched, the fastest boats make the trip in about 20 minutes when sea conditions are optimal.
-While the slower ones take about 45 minutes.
+In our experience and from our research, the fastest boats make the trip in about 20 minutes when sea conditions are optimal, while the slower ones take about 45 minutes.
 Remember that slower boats also make the journey smoother.

 Viamar – Cabo Avelar Pessoa has the biggest boat, but it is also slower, we know.
 The trip is quite time-consuming, but it is cheaper and more comfortable, even on windy days.
 Despite this, it does not prevent nausea.
-If you are prone to seasickness on boat trips, we strongly advise you to take a pill before the trip, whatever the boat.
+If you are prone to seasickness on boat trips, we strongly advise taking a pill before the trip, whatever the boat.

 Another of the most popular operators is Feeling Berlenga.
-We had the opportunity to do the trip with them a few years ago, and it was definitely fun.
+We had the opportunity to go on a trip with them a few years ago, and it was definitely fun.
 However, it was a calm day.
 On windier days, the journey can be very rough.
 Maybe even inadvisable for older people.
 See prices and more information.
 Or a tour with walking and going to the caves.

 Berlengatour is perhaps a compromise between the two options above, as it uses a large catamaran with a capacity of 90 people.
 So it’s a big boat, but it’s also fast and makes the trip in about 30 minutes.
-The price is also much more expensive than Viamar.
-We’ve never done the trip on Berlengatour, so we don’t know how strenuous the trip is, but we imagine it won’t be as bad as on small boats.
+The price is also much higher than that of Viamar.
+We’ve never made the trip to Berlengatour, so we don’t know how strenuous the trip is, but we imagine it won’t be as bad as on small boats.
 See prices and more information here.

 How much does the trip to Berlengas cost

 The cost of travel to the Berlengas varies depending on the operator, the time of travel, and the services included.
-So, slower boats tend to be cheaper, in August the tickets are more expensive, and if you want to do extra activities besides the trip, you will have to pay more (obviously).
+So, slower boats tend to be cheaper, tickets are more expensive in August, and if you want to do extra activities besides the trip, you will have to pay more (obviously).

 The cheapest ticket we found was on Viamar, for 15 euros during the low season, during the week.
-Just for the trip, the cost usually varies between those 15 Euros and 30 Euros.
+The cost for the trip usually varies between 15 Euros and 30 Euros.
 With extras like snorkeling and a trip through the caves, it can reach around 50 Euros per person.

 What to do in the Berlengas?

-The Berlengas nature reserve is spectacular.
-Despite being small, the island has plenty of things to keep us entertained for numerous hours.
+The Berlengas Nature Reserve is spectacular.
+Despite being small, the island has plenty of things to entertain us for numerous hours.
 We have a relatively short trail, the lighthouse, the fort, the beach, boat trips, and even the possibility of snorkeling and diving.

 Berlenga Trail